mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 b) **Funder hierarchy example** Here's an example of a funder departmental hierarchy in |efi|:

 .. image:: assets/Funder-EFI.png
-    :alt: Example of a funder departmental hierarchy showing groupings by institues and signature initiatives
+    :alt: Example of a funder departmental hierarchy showing groupings by institutes and signature initiatives

 Here's how this hierarchy is structured in the CSV spreadsheet (with parent departments bolded for emphasis):